-The 33-year old journalist was arrested on November 21, 2015.
-Four days later, Qeeq conducted the hunger strike in protest against the conditions of his detention.
-He wanted the Israeli military to either charge or release him from the military detention centre where he was being held.
+He demanded the Israeli military either charge or release him from the military detention centre where he was being held.

-The controversial Israeli policy permits prisoners to be held for renewable six-month periods without charge or trial for an indefinite period.
+The controversial policy permits Palestinians to be held for renewable six-month periods without charge or trial for an indefinite period.

 Qeeq had previously been jailed on three occasions for alleged activities linking him to Hamas.